0xbythesecond/Azure-SOC-Honeynet-Project/README.md

 ## Architecture Before Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/gBvHJo4.gif)
+In the "BEFORE" measurement phase, it was observed that all resources were initially provisioned with direct internet exposure.
+The Virtual Machines were configured with open Network Security Groups and permissive built-in firewalls, while other resources were deployed with publicly accessible endpoints, thereby rendering the usage of Private Endpoints unnecessary.

 ## Architecture After Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/oQtbais.gif)

-The architecture of the mini honeynet in Azure consists of the following components:

-- Virtual Network (VNet)
-- Network Security Group (NSG)
-- Virtual Machines (2 windows, 1 linux)
-- Log Analytics Workspace
-- Azure Key Vault
-- Azure Storage Account
-- Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+In the "AFTER" evaluation stage, the Network Security Groups underwent fortification measures whereby all traffic, with the exception of my administrative workstation, was comprehensively blocked.
+Additionally, other resources were fortified by leveraging their built-in firewalls alongside the implementation of Private Endpoint functionality.

 ## Attack Maps Before Hardening / Security Controls
-The below image reflects exposed Microsoft SQL server over a 24 hour period.
-The points provided on the map indicate where the attack(s) or attempted login originated from.
+The visual representation presented below provides an overview of the assault endeavors targeted at a publicly accessible Microsoft SQL server throughout a span of 24 hours.
+The plotted data points on the map delineate the precise origins of these attack(s) or attempted logins.
 ![MSSQL Allowed Access](https://i.imgur.com/UHVHIGM.png) <br />

-The below image reflects exposed Linux server over a 24 hour period and where the attacks were located
+The depicted attack map elucidates the multitude of syslog authentication failures encountered by the Linux server I provisioned, elucidating the presence of unsanctioned endeavors to gain entry from external sources beyond the confines of the local network.
+This serves as an emphatic reminder underscoring the indispensability of fortifying Linux servers with robust authentication protocols and diligently scrutinizing system logs to detect and thwart potential intrusions.
 ![Linux Syslog Auth Failures](https://i.imgur.com/8QbjEwL.png) <br />

-The below image reflects exposed Windows Virtual Machine over a 24 hour period and where the attacks were located
+The exhibited attack map encapsulates a multitude of RDP (Remote Desktop Protocol) and SMB (Server Message Block) failures, vividly exemplifying the unrelenting endeavors of potential assailants to exploit these specific protocols.
+The visual depiction accentuates the imperative nature of fortifying remote access and file sharing services as a means to safeguard against illicit entry and mitigate the looming cyber threats that may ensue.
 ![Windows RDP/SMB Auth Failures](https://i.imgur.com/ALHFE3u.png) <br />

-The below image reflects exposed Network Security Group(NSG) over a 24 hour period that is wide open on all ports while capable of accepting all traffic and where the attacks originated from.
+The illustrated attack map serves as a compelling showcase of the ramifications stemming from the act of leaving the Network Security Group (NSG) unrestricted, thereby facilitating the unhindered ingress of malicious network traffic.
+This visualization effectively emphasizes the criticality of deploying robust security protocols, including the imposition of stringent NSG rules, as a means to thwart unauthorized entry and mitigate the inherent risks posed by potential threats.
 ![NSG Allowed Inbound Malicious Flows](https://i.imgur.com/W2iCXmv.png)